-The biggest issue on wireless LANs is they use a shared transmission medium.
-This means only one node can emit at a time.
+The biggest issue on wireless LANs is the use of a shared transmission medium, this implies only one node can emit at a time.

-- Even if MAC was 100% effective (not true), under high traffic, the maximum available data rate would always be divided by the number of nodes. - A node cannot send and receive at the same time, thus, transmissions are always half duplex.
-Also, due to this, CSMA/CD can't be used either to detect collisions, for that a node must be listening while talking.
+- Even if MAC was 100% effective, and that's not true, the maximum available data rate is always divided by the number of nodes. - Furthermore, a node can't send and receive at the same time, thus, transmissions are always half duplex.
+Due to this, CSMA/CD can't be used to detect collisions, for that a node must be listening while talking.

-As alternative CSMA/CA (Collision Avoidance instead of Collision Detection) is used, a node must check if the transmission medium is free (no signal present).
-If not, it must wait for a random period before checking again.
+As alternative, CSMA/CA (Collision Avoidance instead of Collision Detection) is used, a node must check if the transmission medium is free (no signal present).
+If busy, it must wait for a random period before checking again.
 If the medium is free, then it can start sending the frame.

-Collisions can't be directly detected, instead, the receiving node is obliged to send an ACK signal if it succeeds in receiving the frame.
-This informs the sender everything went ok, hence, there was no collision.
-If no ACK is received the frame is assumed to be lost and will have to be sent again.
-This is, therefore, a stop and wait error control.
+Collisions can't be directly detected, instead, the receiving node is compelled to send back an ACK signal if it succeeds to receive the frame.
+This informs the sender everything went ok, and hence, there was no collision.
+If no ACK is received, the frame is assumed to be lost and will have to be sent again.
+This is, therefore, a stop and wait error control implementation.